Zaphod's Guide to Safely Consuming PGGB Plus

 PGGB will process all files in the input folder and all folders in the input folders recursively.
 For example, if you have a music folder 'C:\Music' and the folder contains albums organized in multiple folders like C:\Music\Album-1, C:\Music\Album-2.
 It will process any music file with extensions (.wav, .flac ,aif, .aiif, .m4a, .dsf) in both C:\Music and also the Album-1 and Album-2 folders.
 The upsampled files will be found in output folder and they will be organized in the same way in sub-folders.
 PGGB also copies jpg, png and pdf files to the destination folders.

 Advanced: If PGGB finds 'pggb_to_process.txt' in the input folder, it will process the list of folders in the text file (recursively), in addition to any folders in the input folder.
 By default, it will create a folder with the name of the parent folder.
-If it finds ‘FQN’ in the first line of the text file, it will replicate the full folder structure (Excluding the drive letter) in the output folder.
+If the first line in pggb_to_process.txt is 'fqn' (stands for fully-qualified-name), then PGGB will replicate the entire input folder structure inside the output folder.

 On Windows, The very first time PGGB runs it may request permission for firewall.
-Please accept the request as PGGB needs it to manage parallel threads and in the case of a trial license, it needs to connect to a time server.
+Please accept the request as PGGB needs it for trial license.

 The PGGB Philosophy (Three Pronged Approach)